vendia/blog/posts/2022-05-05-real-time-vs-analytical-data.md

 ## Real-time data and streaming data

 Streaming data is another aptly named technology.
 In this case "streaming" refers to a flow of data, from a variety of sources, that is continuously generated and delivered.
 Each data point represents an event that happened at a particular time.
 That's why streaming data is often called event data.
 Streaming data is typically used in OLTP systems.
 In these environments, real-time stream processing technology is used to store, process, analyze, and act upon incoming data streams, at the very moment they're created.
-This is in stark contrast to batch processing where these functions have to be completed separately before data can be used.
+This is in stark contrast to batch processing where these functions must be completed separately before data can be used.

-## Next steps: Learn how to extend the value of real-time data
+### Learn how to extend the value of real-time data

-We hope this helped unravel the subtle differences between real-time data, operational data, analytical data, and streaming data, along with illustrating how important they all are to the success of modern organizations.
-While it comes in a few flavors, a couple things are clear—real-time data is a key driver of success for modern organizations and it's responsible for many of the conveniences we enjoy every day.
+We hope this helped unravel the subtle differences between real-time data, operational data, analytical data, and streaming data.
+While it comes in a few flavors, a couple of things are clear.
+First, real-time data is a key driver of success for modern organizations.
+Second, it's responsible for many of our daily conveniences.
 Whether it's real-time operational data driving e-commerce transactions or real-time analytical data that companies use to make their most important decisions, real-time data is the critical, irreplaceable element.

-Real-time data can become even more valuable when it's shared and integrated across companies, clouds, and SaaS applications.
-Learn more about real-time data sharing in [What is Real-Time Data Sharing?](https://www.vendia.com/blog/what-is-real-time-data-sharing).
+#### Want to improve your data strategy and achieve both trust and speed with real-time data sharing, chain of custody, and reconciliation processes?
+Learn more about [Vendia Share](https://www.vendia.com/product) and book your [demo](https://meetings.hubspot.com/tim-zonca/contact-an-expert).